 But, it wouldn't let go of the paper ball.
 All the kids were screaming with joy and laughter.
 It sounded almost as raucous as a fight, (which would also result in your caboose being lit up like a 'firefly' as well!
 No . . ., it would be more like a lightenin' bug, because your caboose would be throbbing.
 Take a wild guess how I KNOW that!

 Well, somebody else threw a paper ball, and ol Box let go of the prior ball and grabbed the second one.
 Now this made Danny mad cuz they were teasin' his pet!
 He reached down to grab the ball on the floor and presented a perfect place for ol Box to grab, which was promptly done faster than Momma picking up an half-off item at the grocery store!

 Danny screamed and was jumping up and down yelling "ow, ow, ooowww!"
 And it was a scream!
 Like a girl scream!
 Like several girls screamin'!
 Think anybody'd help him?
 Think again!
 He deserved everything he was a gettin'!
 'Naw, it was more like a howl.
 Boy that was f.u.n.n.y!

-I don't believe the critter had much skin of Danny's derriere mixed up with the Levis in his beak.
+I don't believe the critter had any skin of Danny's mixed up with the jeans in his beak.
 I'm sure it would have bled had there been skin.
-I think it might have pinched the skin, but it never any blood.
+I think it might have pinched the skin, but it never did bleed.